aws-samples/amazon-aurora-global-database-endpoint-automation/README.md

 * **DynamoDB table**: A dynamDB table named `gdbcnamepair` will be created.
 This table keeps track of the clusters that will be managed by this solution.
 * **EventBridge Rule**: This EventBridge Rule will be fired when a global database completes failover in the region.
 This rule has the Lambda function as it's target.

+## Cleanup

+To remove this solution from your account, do following:

+1. Delete the cloudformation stack from all regions.
+2. Delete the CNAME record entries from the private hosted zone.
+3. Delete the private hosted zone.

 ## Current Limitations

 * **Partial SSL Support** - Since the solution uses a Route 53 CNAME, the SSL certificate will not be able to validate the aurora servername.
 For example pgsql client [verify-full](https://www.postgresql.org/docs/9.1/libpq-ssl.html) or mysql client [ssl-verify-server-cert](https://dev.mysql.com/doc/refman/5.7/en/connection-options.html#option_general_ssl-verify-server-cert) will fail to validate server identity.